yanil3500/swift-3-workshop/README.md

 `repeat-while` loops will always execute the code they contain at least once.

 Let's try this.
-Underneathe the `//Repeat While` type:
+Underneath the `//Repeat While` type:
 ```swift
 var repeatCount = 100